opensearch-project/documentation-website/_dashboards/workspace/manage-workspace.md

 To delete a workspace, follow these steps:

-1. From the workspace detail page, select the delete icon in the top-right corner to delete the current workspace.
+1. From the workspace details page, select the delete icon in the upper-right corner to delete the current workspace.
 2. Alternatively, from the workspace list page, select the ellipsis icon and select **Delete**.
 Optionally, select multiple workspaces for bulk deletion.

 ## Navigating the workspaces list